Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/10-Animations/README.md

 UIKit not only lets us build the user interface of our apps, it also gives us different APIs to animate views on the screen.

-We can animate any object that inherits from UIView.<br>
+We can animate **any object that inherits from UIView**.<br>
-Its simple to transform a view and give it predefined actions:
+We can give predefined actions to views:
 - fade
 - move
 - resize